shail2512-lm10/shail2512-lm10/README.md

 - 👋 Hi, I’m @shail2512-lm10
-- 👀 I’m interested in computer vision and reinforcement learning and robotics
+- 👀 I’m interested in data science, computer vision and robotics
 - 🌱 I’m currently learning more about these areas
 - 💞️ I’m looking to collaborate on project related to this areas.